dhutapratama/docs/packages.md

 <a name="migrations"></a>
 ### Migrations

-If your package contains [database migrations](/docs/{{version}}/migrations), you may use the `loadMigrationsFrom` method to inform Laravel how to load them.
+If your package contains [database migrations](/docs/{{version}}/migrations), you may use the `loadMigrationsFrom` method to inform Lets how to load them.
 The `loadMigrationsFrom` method accepts the path to your package's migrations as its only argument:

     /**
      * Bootstrap any package services.